meadowface/raspbian-qemu/README.md

 ---------------
 These are thoughts for later.
 They may or may not be implemented.

-* Version test image and test that it matches the test script in tests.
 * `--with-http[s]` or a more generic `--with-port-redir` switch.
 * Injecting a `config.txt` into the first partition.
 It's not used at all during emulation but would be handy for prepping images for runs on actual hardware.
+Note that this could be done with a configuration management tool since the emulated system mounts the boot partition.
 * Store kernel in a `~/.raspbian-qemu` directory.
 * `--noclean` switch for `build-kernel`.
 * Use `-` for stdin in `image`, `--add-public-key`, and `--set-host-keys`
+* A switch for `run` which would add `-net dump` to the emulation command to packet dump the network traffic. (http://blog.vmsplice.net/2011/04/how-to-capture-vm-network-traffic-using.html)